 - The molded foam insole makes these much more comfortable and supportive than most ordinary dance shoes and because they’re removable you can get a custom fit by replacing them (or add orthotics, etc.) or just wear them as is.

-We find that these run true to size.
+These are one of our least returned styles.
+Our test dancers found that they usually run true to size.
 So order your usual men's shoe size.
-Because this style has a shoelace closure you can customize the width by loosening or tightening them and replacing the removable insole will allow you to alter the fit as well.
+Because this style has a long shoelace closure you can customize the width by loosening or tightening them and replacing the removable insole will allow you to alter the fit as well.

 - Average Width: happy

-- Wide Width: not happy - these are Blucher construction which means you can easily adjust the width but they are not recommended for people who usually require wide width shoes.
+- Wide Width: happy - these are Blucher construction which means you can easily adjust the width.

 - These are made with suede soles which are wonderful to dance on but require occasional upkeep (it's usually a problem with catching the edge on a piece of hardwood that is sticking up on the dance floor).